microsoft/bond/README.md

 support.
 If Boost or Python libraries are not found on the system, then some tests and examples will not be built.

-In order to generate a solution to build the Bond Core C++ and Python with Visual Studio 2015 run the following commands from the root `bond` directory:
+To generate a solution to build the Bond Core C++ and Python with Visual Studio 2015 run the following commands from the root `bond` directory:

 ```bash